wp-plugins/si-contact-form/trunk/readme.txt

 == Description ==

 Fast and Secure Contact Form for WordPress.
-The contact form lets your visitors send you a quick email message.
+This contact form lets your visitors send you a quick E-mail message.
 Blocks all common spammer tactics.
 Spam is no longer a problem.
 Includes a CAPTCHA.
 Does not require JavaScript.
 Easy and Quick 3 step install.

 [Plugin URI]: (http://www.642weather.com/weather/scripts-wordpress-si-contact.php)